To start, let’s get some key thoughts out of the way.

 Lurking in the search results on Twitter is a great way to see real-time discussions from your potential audience.

 Don’t lurk too long though, timebox it for 20 minutes.
-It’s easy to do this for the rest of the day but you only need a small sampling to make a conclusion for each audience.
+It’s easy to do this for the rest of the day but you only need a small sampling to make a conclusion.

-Your goal is to see if your audience hypothesis was right.
+Your goal is to see if your hypothesis was right about your audience.
 This is also a great opportunity to talk to your potential audience and confirm your findings.

 Ensure all the Google results you’re reviewing are organic.
-Paid traffic isn’t a good indicator since many ads use broad audiences (there’s a green “Ad” icon for paid traffic).
+Paid traffic isn’t a good indicator since many ads use broad audiences.

 You want to see who spent the effort on their SEO process, to be ranked on the front page of Google, and why.